An inexact variable metric proximal linearization method for composite optimization on manifolds: Preliminaries

 and it is said to have the KL property of exponent $q\in[0,1)$ at $\overline{x}$ if there exist $c>0,\,\delta>0$ and $\varpi\in(0,\infty]$ such that for all $x\in\overline{\mathbb{B}}(\overline{x},\delta)\cap[h(\overline{x})<h<h(\overline{x})+\varpi]$,

-If $h$ has the KL property (of exponent $q$) at each point of ${\rm dom}\,\partial h$, it is called a KL function (of exponent $q$). \end{definition}
+If $h$ has the KL property (of exponent $q$) at every point of ${\rm dom}\,\partial h$, it is called a KL function (of exponent $q$). \end{definition}

-As discussed in Attouch et al. \cite[Section 4]{Attouch2010}, the KL property is ubiquitous and the functions definable in an o-minimal structure over the real field admit this property.
-By Attouch et al. \cite[Lemma 2.1]{Attouch2010}, to demonstrate that a proper lsc function has the KL property (of exponent $q\in[0,1)$), it suffices to check if the property holds at its critical points.
+As discussed in \cite[Section 4]{Attouch2010}, the KL property is ubiquitous and the functions definable in an o-minimal structure over the real field admit this property.
+By \cite[Lemma 2.1]{Attouch2010}, to demonstrate that a proper lsc function has the KL property (of exponent $q\in[0,1)$), it suffices to check if the property holds at its critical points.